Mangrove Kayaking in Koh Yao Yai – What It’s Like with Kids

 Some links in this article are affiliate links.
 If you click and buy, we might earn a small commission at no extra cost to you.

-Yes.
-We did mangrove kayaking in Koh Yao Yai with a six-year-old and a two-and-a-half-year-old, and it was the highlight of our trip.
-You’ll get calm water, short paddling sections, wildlife spotting, and absolutely no crowds.
+Yes, absolutely.
+We did mangrove kayaking in Koh Yao Yai with a six-year-old and a two-and-a-half-year-old, and it was the highlight of our entire trip.
+Calm water, zero crowds, wild monkeys paddling up to your kayak, and a guide who clearly loves what he does.
+It works even with toddlers, and it’s one of the most genuinely eco-friendly activities on the island.

 What Is Mangrove Kayaking in Koh Yao Yai?

 It’s a guided kayak tour through a maze of mangrove forests, narrow canals, and quiet lagoons.
-You’ll paddle slowly through the shaded water, spot wild animals (we saw monkeys and a snake!), and feel like you’ve entered a secret jungle world.
-It’s an eco-friendly, low-impact adventure perfect for families.
+You’ll paddle slowly through shaded water, spot wild animals (we saw monkeys and a snake!), and feel like you’ve entered a secret jungle world.
+It’s an eco-friendly, low-impact adventure that’s genuinely perfect for families, not just marketed that way.

 Our Quick Picks